3d Tic Tac Toe 4x4x4

-Try Hard mode for our tic tac toe hardest AI experience.
+Try Hard mode for our hardest tic tac toe AI.

 Current player: X